 A great red wine depends on personal taste.
 To choose the perfect wine for your palate, you must try out as many grape varietals as possible.
 Red wine tastes different from white wine in many ways:

 All these qualities come from the fermentation process, where the grape skins are left in the tank along with the juice.
 Barrel and bottle ageing also play a large part, with a more aerobic style of wine-making changing the way a wine matures.
 It’s the nature of these processes and the quality of the grape that has the biggest effect on the flavour and character of the wine.

 Finding your sweet spot

-Just because a wine is vintage or well-aged, doesn’t mean you have to enjoy it.
+Just because a wine is vintage or well-aged doesn’t mean you have to enjoy it.
 Ageing aromas are an acquired taste, much like truffles or mature cheeses.
 For those new to wine tasting, it’s good to vary your options and get adventurous with your choices.
-We recommend you start with the following grape varieties to get a sense of what you prefer.
+We recommend you start with the following grape varieties to understand what you prefer.

 Pinot Noir – acidity

 Pinot Noir is the perfect red wine for understanding acidity.
 If you like Pinot Noir, the chances are you’ll enjoy other highly acidic red wines such as Grenache.
 When you taste Pinot Noir for the first time, you’ll experience a puckering sensation in your mouth, as though drinking a fizzy drink.
 This is the acid at work.
 A good bottle of Pinot Noir has exactly the right balance of tannins and acidity to complement the fruity nature of the wine.